WABY

 WABY (900 AM) is a commercial radio station licensed to Watervliet, New York, and serving the Capital District.
-The station broadcasts a 1990s-2000s rock radio format and is owned by Loud Media.
+The station broadcasts a 1990s-2000s Oriented Active Rock radio format and is owned by Loud Media.

 By day, WABY transmits 400 watts.
 Because 900 AM is a Mexican clear channel frequency, WABY must reduce power at night to 70 watts to avoid interference.
 It uses a non-directional antenna at all times.
 Programming is also heard on FM translator W230DK at 93.9 MHz in Albany.